L-110. Integrating Born-Digital Materials: Archival Standards & Approaches

 Although we welcome students with varying levels of experience and expertise, in their personal statements applicants should briefly describe any experience they have with born-digital materials (including coursework), tell us about repositories or institutions where they’ve worked with archives, and describe specifically their familiarity with archival description and standards.
 Most exercises require the use of a computer, and students admitted to this course are expected to bring a laptop to class each day.
 Lack of access to a laptop should not prevent you from applying to the course, but please indicate in your personal statement if you do not have ready access to a laptop that you can bring with you for the week.

 Gabriela Redwine is Digital Archivist at the Beinecke Rare Book & Manuscript Library at Yale University.
 Before coming to Yale she was Archivist and Metadata/Electronic Records Specialist at the Harry Ransom Center at the University of Texas at Austin.
 She has written and presented extensively on different aspects of born-digital materials.
-She leads Yale’s Born Digital Working Group, and in November 2016 will begin serving on the National Digital Stewardship Alliance’s Coordinating Committee.Full Bio »
+She leads Yale’s Born Digital Working Group, and serves on the National Digital Stewardship Alliance’s Coordinating Committee.Full Bio »